1. Introducing Albania

-Albania’s entry into NATO by ensuring economic and potential stability in the country, made it possible for the investments to be seen as more secure by increasing interest in investments not only from domestic but also from foreign ones, Based on the criteria to invest somewhere, Albania is a very good recommendation for the moment as prices continue to have lower value compared to other countries in the region.
+Albania’s entry into NATO and also being a candidate state for EU membership ensures economic and potential stability in the country, making it possible for the investments to be seen as more secure by increasing interest in investing not only from domestic but also from foreign ones.
+Based on the criteria to invest somewhere, Albania is a very good recommendation for the moment as prices continue to have lower value compared to other countries in the region.

 2. General data

 - Median Age – 33 years

 - Neighbouring Countries- Greece 212 km, Kosovo 112 km, Macedonia 181 km, Montenegro 186 km

 - GDP – $ 18.026 billion (2021)

 - GDP per Capita – $ 6,492.87 (2021)

 - Exports Value – $ 372.4 million (2022)

 - Imports Value – $ 875.4 million (2022)